Cauli ‘polenta’ with shimeji & hazelnuts

 - 4 tablespoons extra virgin olive oil, plus a little extra to finish

-- 8 tablespoons grated Parmesan or other unpasteurised hard cheese (sub in 6 tablespoons (20g) of nutritional yeast flakes for vegan version)
+- 8 tablespoons grated Parmesan or other unpasteurised hard cheese (sub in 6 tablespoons (20g) of nutritional yeast flakes for plant-based version)

 - Mineral rich salt and black pepper